This post was originally published November 7, 2017 on HollandRae.com.

 I am so excited about Facebook frames!
 When I first started doing the NaNo challenges, people looked at me like I had two heads.
 50,000 words in a month?
 Why?

-The site and the challenge has come a long way, with the social media presence and more.
+The site and the challenge have come a long way, with the social media presence and more.
 Even without all the merch and fun stuff, however, the site itself does a great job to help connect authors and participants locally and online.
 Joining other NaNo writers in their journey, either in person or in online forums and social media, is a great way to give and gain support for your challenge and to potentially make long-term writer friends.
 While the goal is ultimately to reach 50,000, remember that this month is all about the writer – you!
 And that includes joining communities that inspire and help you on your journey.

 KEEP UP WITH WC:

 I know I just said that it’s not all about the word count, and I stand by it!
-But obviously word count is a part of the bigger picture – fine, the main focus of the bigger picture.
+But obviously, word count is a part of the bigger picture – fine, the main focus of the bigger picture.
 Everyone has different ways of reaching their word count, but I will say from personal experience: Do not fall behind.
-Anyone who falls behind, gets left behind.
+Anyone who falls behind gets left behind.
 Have I spent the last weekend of November holed up in my room furiously pounding out 20,000 words in three days?
 You bet your ass I have.
 It got so bad that towards the end of high school my parents would stop talking to me during the last week of November.
 I was a rabid monster – a shell of a writer who had lost her way, and evil to boot.

 Of course, there will be days when you can’t write – and days when you write more than you mean to!
 It’s not going to be the same for thirty straight days in a row, and that’s fine.
 But always remember to check what your daily word count is supposed to, and do your best to keep up with it.
-Otherwise you’re in for a really lonely Thanksgiving.
+Otherwise, you’re in for a really lonely Thanksgiving.
 Which brings me to my next point…

 DON’T FORGET THANKSGIVING: